 The wizard asks for two things: The initial key signature and tempo of the score.
 Select any of the former and click Next > to continue.
 An initial tempo can be set here too.

-Time signature, pickup measure (anacrusis), and number of measures
+Set time signature, pickup measure, and number of measures

 Step 4: Create time signature etc.

 You can set your initial time signature here.
-If the score starts with a pickup, then mark the Pickup measure checkbox and adjust the time signature (a setting known in the context menu 'Measure Properties' as actual duration).
+If the score starts with a pickup measure (also known as an anacrusis or upbeat measure), then mark the Pickup measure checkbox and adjust the "Duration" accordingly.

 Measures is set to 32 by default: you can change the number here, or add/remove measures later from the score.